jbcodeforce/spark-studies/docs/dev/python.md

 ## Assessing similar movies

 This example is using Pandas with Spark to merge two files: movie rating and movie data.
-Spark context has the read_text function from different files into a single RDD.
-Then transform this RDD in data frame, and use pivot table.
+Spark context has the `read_text` function from different files into a single RDD.
+Then the code transforms this RDD in data frame, and uses pivot table.

 ## Movie recommendations

-It reads the rating file and map each line to a SQL Row(userID , movieID , rating) then transform it in data frame so it can apply ML recommendation using the [Alternating Least Squares](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.recommendation.ALS.html) api on the dataframe.
-Once the model is fitted, take the movies with at least 100 ratings, build a test dataframe with the movie evaludated by user 0.
-From those movies use the model to do a recommendations, finally get the top 20 movies with the highest predicted rating for this user.
+It reads the rating file and maps each line to a SQL Row(userID , movieID , rating) then transforms it in data frame so it can apply ML recommendation using the [Alternating Least Squares](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.recommendation.ALS.html) API on the dataframe.
+Once the model is fitted, takes the movies with at least 100 ratings, builds a test dataframe with the movie evaludated by user 0.
+From those movies, uses the model to do recommendations, finally gets the top 20 movies with the highest predicted rating for this user.

 See the code in [MovieRecommendationsALS.py](https://github.com/jbcodeforce/spark-studies/blob/master/src/samples/MovieRecommendationsALS.py)